siglens/siglens-docs/docs/spl-docs/bin-command.md

 # bin command

-The bin command allows you to categorize continuous numerical data into discrete intervals or buckets.
+The `bin` command allows you to categorize continuous numerical data into discrete intervals or buckets.\
 This is useful for:
-Data aggregation - grouping values into time intervals, age brackets, etc.
+- Data aggregation - grouping values into time intervals, age brackets, etc.
-Simplifying data presentation - preparing data for visualizations like histograms or bar charts Streamlining queries - making searches more efficient by working with binned data
+- Simplifying data presentation - preparing data for visualizations like histograms or bar charts.
+- Streamlining queries - making searches more efficient by working with binned data.

 ## Syntax